scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### `description` {#description}

 The `description` field contains a UTF-8 encoded string that describes the ISD.
 The text MUST be formatted in accordance with "Net-Unicode" {{RFC5198}} to ensure consistent normalization.
 It SHOULD NOT be empty.
 The description MUST be in English.
-It MAY additionally contain information in other languages; if it does, the non-English text SHOULD be identified using language tags as defined in {{RFC5646}}.
+If multiple languages are provided, each language section SHOULD be identified by a language tags as defined in {{BCP47}}.
+When using language tags, each tag SHOULD be enclosed in square brackets (e.g., [en], [de-CH]) at the start of its respective section.

 ### `certificates` {#cert}